-The notes below are our attempt to re-develop economic theory from scratch, namely starting with the axiom that individuals optimize what happens to them over time, not what happens to them on average in a collection of parallel worlds.
-The latter, surprisingly, is the starting point of the currently dominant form of economic theory.
+The notes are our re-development of economic theory right from the foundations.
+We start with the axiom that individuals optimize what happens to them over time, not what happens to them on average in a collection of parallel worlds.
+The latter, surprisingly, is the starting point of the currently dominant form of economic theory, which we aim to correct.

 |2017-08-24||4.5MB (96 pages)||Download||Corrected bullet point 4, p.26.|